-I went to visit the Monkey Forest so I could check one off the “what your supposed to do when you visit Bali” list.
+I went to visit the Monkey Forest to check one off the “what you are supposed to do when you visit Bali” list.
 It was a bunch of monkeys with a bunch of tourists trying to take photos.
 This may sound weird… but I already have a lot of photos with monkeys.

 After I left, I went to a pharmacy to buy some food.
 I had to walk twenty feet, just out the pharmacy’s door and into Hubud.
 At about thirteen feet, a monkey jumps on me and grabs the whole unopened package of cookies.
 He came out of nowhere.

 I put my head down in shame and went back into the store to buy another package of cookies.
 This time I put the package down my pants and ran door to door.